itom-project/itom/docs/userDoc/source/04_itom_gui/propertyDialog.rst

   is a placeholder for the global PATH variable such that you can define whether a new path is prepended or appended to the existing list.

+.. _gui-propertydialog-language:

 Language
 ----------------

 The default language of |itom| including |Python| is English.
 However, it is possible to add further translations for texts of the graphical user interface and further messages.
 Select the desired language in this section and restart |itom| to load the new languages.
+See :ref:`here <translations>` for more information about how to create new translations for itom.

 .. note::